Nicola Harpin, Jessica Ennis-Hill's yoga teacher, gives the lowdown on four different breathing techniques that can potentially help your birth

 A 2017 study published in Journal of Integrative Medicine reported that deep breathing exercises can reduce a pregnant woman’s perception of labour pain, and may even shorten the duration of her labour.

-Nicola Harpin, Jess Ennis-Hill’s pregnancy yoga teacher, has been teaching special breathing techniques to pregnant women and their partners for many years now and believes they are the key to a positive birthing experience, no matter what their type of delivery.
+Nicola Harpin, Jessica Ennis-Hill’s pregnancy yoga teacher, has been teaching special breathing techniques to pregnant women and their partners for many years now and believes they are the key to a positive birthing experience, no matter what their type of delivery.
 Nicola used the techniques in her own labours, and has heard from hundreds of women about how the techniques helped them stay grounded, connected and centred during their labours.

 When it comes to integrating them into your labour, she says: “The trick is to practice these techniques together in advance of your big day – not only so that you can pick and choose the exercises that feel right for you, but so your partner understands how they can best support you, too.”